StackExchange/so4t_api_user_report/README.md

 ## Support, security, and legal
 If you encounter problems using the script, please open a support issue with Stack Overflow.
 You can also clone and change the script to suit your needs.
 It is provided as-is, with no warranty or guarantee of any kind.

 All data is handled locally on the device from which the script is run.
-The script does not transmit data to other parties, such as Stack Overflow.
-All of the API calls performed are read only, so there is no risk of editing or adding content on your Stack Overflow for Teams instance.
+The script does not transmit data to other parties like Stack Overflow.
+All API calls performed are read-only, so there is no risk of editing or adding content to your Stack Overflow for Teams instance.